rubocode/iTask/concepts/classes/tags/index.md

 ## Tags

 A tag is simply a label which can be attached to a thing.
-A given thing can have many labels attached to it.
+A given thing can have many tags attached to it.